LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       The Prussians were supremely confident, joking that:

-      > "Parisians won't last a week without their cafe au laits!"
+      > "The Parisians won't last a week without their cafe au laits!"

       How wrong they were: Paris lasted over four months before she eventually surrendered (between 19 September 1870 and 28 January 1871).
 All faced hardship (even the elephants at the zoo were slaughtered for meat) and many died of starvation, disease or from the incessant shelling.